 If fights happen more often, are more intense or completely different from what you remember from the beginning of the relationship (you might not even recognize the person you’ve become if you never used to yell that much), then things are pretty bad and you should seek guidance outside of the marriage.

 Whatever the case, don’t distract yourself by finding new hobbies or expanding your social circle.
 This is something you have to deal with now.

-Staying Together for the Wrong Reasons When You Should Let go of a Bad Marriage
+Staying Together for the Wrong Reasons When You Should Let Go

 Some couples are so terrified of getting divorced that they prefer to settle for the way their marriage is and keep living without passion, attention or support.

 They are afraid to be alone and can’t identify themselves as an individual outside of the marriage.
 In their eyes, it seems like they will become no-one.

 Others don’t want to bother with all the paperwork, the money it costs to get divorced, the discomfort of telling friends and family and hurting the children.
 So they stay together and pretend to be there for each other.

 But being in a relationship for the wrong reasons isn’t helping anyone.
 If divorce is near, you can easily tell that.
 However, that requires honesty both with yourself and your partner.

 Counseling is one way to find what’s really going on and whether you’re distracting yourself trying to avoid the fact that your marriage is failing.